Engineering Diffraction Testing

 1. Check that when no data are plotted the Fit button on the toolbar does nothing.

-2. Check the Browse Filter combobox is set to TOF and click Browse.
+2. Check the Unit Filter combobox for Browse Filters is set to TOF and click Browse.
 In the Focus folder of the save directory, there should be output focussed TOF files.
 Select multiple focussed files and click Open.
 Back on the main interface, check the box Add to Plot and click Load.

 3. Click the Fit button in the plot toolbar.
 A simplified version of the standard mantid fit property browser should now be visible.